Purfview/whisper-standalone-win/README.md

 ## Notes:

 Executables & libs can be downloaded from `Releases`. [at the right side of this page]
-Run your command-line interface as Administrator.
-Don't copy programs to the Windows' folders!
+Don't copy programs to the Windows' folders! [run as Administrator if you did]
 Programs automatically will choose to work on GPU if CUDA is detected.
 For decent transcription use not smaller than `medium` model.
 Guide how to run the command line programs: https://www.youtube.com/watch?v=A3nwRCV-bTU